zdravkov/kendo-docs/getting-started/web/combobox/overview.md

 that initialization the **ComboBox** occur within a handler is provided to
 $(document).ready().

+> Widget copies any styles and CSS classes from the input element to the visible input and the wrapper element.

 ### Initialize a ComboBox using a selector within $(document).ready()

     $(document).ready(function(){